csterritt/browser-macaw/ROADMAP.md

 - Dave G's idea of if there are no results, offer to do a Google/DDG/etc. search
 - Keyboard control (like how BP lets you close the window with the Escape key)
 - Build the signed application
-- Write the "About..." page with links to the icon and its license
 - Write the informational github website copy